This easy French Toast recipe will definitely up your breakfast game and bring everyone to the table!

 How to Make French Toast

-Serve immediately with warm maple syrup, an easy caramel sauce, or whipped cream with fruit and berries.
+Serve immediately with warm maple syrup or fresh berries.

-• try almond, orange extract or orange zest, or pumpkin pie spice
+• Try adding almond, orange extract, orange zest, or apple pie spice.

-• Substitute the milk for juice or add a splash of Bailey’s Irish Cream or Grand Marnier.
+• Add a splash of Bailey’s Irish Cream or Grand Marnier.

 Did you enjoy this Easy French Toast Recipe?
 Be sure to leave a rating and a comment below!